ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Helper MAY defer handling the aggregate share request.
 In this case, it indicates that the aggregate share is not yet ready by immediately sending an empty response body.
-The Helper SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Helper SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Leader.
 The Leader then polls the state of the job by sending GET requests to the aggregate share.
 The Leader SHOULD use each response's Retry-After header field to decide when to try again.
 The Helper responds the same way until either the share is ready, from which point it responds with the `AggregateShare` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.

 The Helper MAY instead handle the request immediately.
 It waits to respond to the Leader's PUT until the aggregate share is ready, in which case, it responds